James Alan Mullendore, 90

 At the request of the deceased, there will be no viewing, visitation or service.
 Private interment will be in the Oak Hill Cemetery, Towanda, PA.

-In lieu of flowers memorial contributions in remembrance of James Alan Mullendore may be made to the Towanda Public Library, 104 Main St., Towanda, PA 18848 or to the First Presbyterian Church, 5 Court St., Towanda, PA 18848.
+In lieu of flowers memorial contributions in remembrance of James Alan Mullendore may be made to the Towanda Public Library, 104 Main St., Towanda, PA 18848.

 To sign an online guest book and express condolences, visit www.johnbbrownfuneralhome.com.